 The UAF English Department hosts two journals of creative writing: Ice Box and Permafrost.
 Both journals are staffed entirely by student volunteers, who gain experience in

 editing, production and publishing.
 Whereas Ice Box features works from the UAF community, Permafrost is a national journal.
-For the 2020–21 academic year, both Ice Box and Permafrost will be produced with financial support from the Office of Undergraudate Reserach and Scholoarly Activity, the UAF Alumni Association Benefactor Fund, and the Provost Office's People Endowment Fund.
+For the 2020–21 academic year, both Ice Box and Permafrost were produced with financial support from the Office of Undergraudate Reserach and Scholoarly Activity, the UAF Alumni Association Benefactor Fund, and the Provost Office's People Endowment Fund.

 Permafrost was founded in 1977 and has published continuously ever since.
 It prides itself as